graphql-java/graphql-java/README.md

 It takes care of parsing and executing a GraphQL query.
 It doesn't take care of actually fetching any data:
 Data comes from implementing callbacks or providing static data.

+### Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project (commenting or opening PR/Issues etc) you are agreeing to follow this conduct, so please take the time and read it.

 ### Mailing List